 Employers looking to fill engineering positions place a priority on hard skills – learned technical skills that have been mastered and demonstrated by performance – and a lower priority on soft (interpersonal) skills.
 So, when applying for a position as an engineer, you will want to place priority on your skills and experience, while you write your resume.

-If you have no clue where to begin, here are some quick writing tips to help you organize your thoughts for your resume, followed by a resume example for engineering roles.
+If you have no clue where to begin, here is a resume example for engineering roles, followed by some quick writing tips to help you organize your thoughts for your resume.

 Software Engineer Resume Sample (.docx version)